alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 By combining on-premises development with cloud-based solutions, the project showcased a comprehensive approach to solving real-world machine learning problems.
 The use of SageMaker enabled scalable model training, efficient resource utilization, and streamlined evaluation in a production-ready environment.

 This project consists of the following files:
+*Note: To download a file, click the link and then use the download button on the top right of the GitHub interface.*
 1. [Part A - onpremises.ipynb](Part%20A%20-%20Predicting%20Flight%20Delays.ipynb) code with output.
 2. [Part A - onpremises.html](Part%20A%20-%20Predicting%20Flight%20Delays.html) code with output as a HTML file.
 3. [Part B - oncloud.ipynb](Part%20B%20-%20AWS%20oncloud%20code.ipynb)  Note.
 This is the code that was written, but it does not contain the output.